Free-Form Text Box for Reports

 NOTE: As a referee, you have the option of attaching a file to deliver your report.
 It is recommended, however, that you instead use the text box on the Referee Recommendation Screen to type or paste plain text or TeX code.
 PDF and Word file attachments sometimes contain hidden information that reveal your identity.
 If you must send an attachment know that it may be forwarded to the author by the review editor, so please be sure to first edit the file for profile information that, if left in place, could disclose your identity as the owner/creator.
 See more information on finding and removing identity clues in referee reports.

-There is also a text box available if you wish to include a private message to the editor.
+There is also a text box available if you wish to include a private message to the review editor and the corresponding editor.
 Comments entered here are not meant to be seen by the author(s).

-If you are refereeing a paper that does include Supplementary Materials, along with the manuscript, know that the Supplementary Materials are refereed.
-Please indicate in your report if they are appropriate to accompany the article.
+If you are refereeing a paper that does include Supplementary Materials, along with the manuscript, know that the Supplementary Materials are generally not refereed but are available to you, as a referee.
+As part of your review you are asked to give the materials at least a cursory look and verify that they are appropriate to accompany the article.
 You may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.

 If you need additional help, you can click on the help signs throughout the system.
 A help dialog will pop up with context sensitive help.
-You can also email if you need assistance.
+You can also contact SIAM if you need assistance.